John Singleton, maker of 'Boyz N the Hood,' dies at 51

 For many, the 1991 release captured the explosive mood in Los Angeles in the months following the videotaped police beating of Rodney King.
 "Boyz N the Hood" also came out at a time when, thanks to the efforts to Spike Lee and others, black films were starting to get made by Hollywood after a long absence.

-Singleton became the first black director to receive an Academy Award nomination, an honor he would say was compensation for the academy's snubbing Lee and "Do the Right Thing" two years earlier, and was nominated for best screenplay. ("Thelma & Louise" won instead.)
-At 24, he was also the youngest director nominee in Oscar history.
+Singleton became the first black director — and at 24 the youngest — to receive an Academy Award nomination, an honor he would say was compensation for the academy's snubbing Lee and "Do the Right Thing" two years earlier, and was nominated for best screenplay. ("Thelma & Louise" won instead.)

 "I think I was living this film before I ever thought about making it," Singleton told Vice in 2016.
 "As I started to think about what I wanted to do with my life, and cinema became an option, it was just natural that this was probably gonna be my first film.
 In fact, when I applied to USC film school they had a thing that asked you to write three ideas for films.
 And one of them was called 'Summer of '84,' which was about growing up in South Central LA."